 Tailoring your CV to the position shows you’ve considered the company’s needs and aren’t just sending your CV to every company with openings.

-Here’s an ideal final sentence for a retail position:
+Here’s an ideal final personal statement sentence for a retail position:

 Seeking to apply my unrivalled interpersonal skills and provide customers with great service in the retail assistant role at River Island.